AtomLink/AtomicCSS/README.md

 1. **AtomicLoader:** A customizable loader component with smooth transitions and theme switching capabilities.
 2. **AtomicSpinner:** An animated spinner component that can be easily integrated into web applications.
+2. **AtomicDataPulseLogIn:** A log in form component that can be easily added to web applications.

 ## Previews